University Awards for the Rutgers Community

 - Presidential Award for Excellence in Teaching, 1 or more awards, $1,000 honorarium (non-tenure track, full-time faculty only)

-- Presidential Award for Excellence in Teaching by a Lecturer, 1 or more awards, $1,000 honorarium (part-time lecturers or adjunct faculty only)
+- Presidential Award for Excellence in Teaching by a Lecturer, 1 or more awards, $1,000 honorarium (lecturers only)

 - Rutgers College Class of 1962 Presidential Public Service Award, up to 2 awards maximum, $2,500 honorarium (faculty, staff, students)